OctopusDeploy/docs/docs/administration/managing-users-and-teams/service-accounts.md

 ---

-When using Octopus Deploy it is common to have other automated services control certain aspects of your deployments.
+When using Octopus Deploy it is common to have other automated servicesÂ control certain aspects of your deployments.
 Some examples:

 - you might configure your [build server](/docs/home/api-and-integration.md) to push deployment packages to the built-in package feed, create releases, and deploy them to your test environment after each successful build
 - you might be deploying to an [elastic environment](https://octopus.com/blog/rfc-cloud-and-infrastructure-automation-support) and want to add/remove deployment targets dynamically via the [Octopus API](/docs/home/api-and-integration/octopus-rest-api.md)